 So.
 It's cookie season.
 Cookies have a season!
-Even though it’s been bone-chillingly cold, increased cookie consumption and stretchy pants are the accepted norm for December.
+Even though it’s been bone-chillingly cold, the offset bonus is that increased cookie consumption and stretchy pants are the accepted norm for December.
 So I may have to bundle up, but can have my coat pockets stuffed with cookies and less judgement upon me for it, and that makes this season okay in my book.

 Then the jam is nestled in a delightfully buttery shortbread cookie that is faintly sweet, but not overly so, and rolled in an egg wash to then coat with a layer of shredded coconut.
 The coconut bronzes and crisps up while these bake and adds both a sweetness they require and textural appeal that really makes them rise above the average thumbprint cookie.
 The jam melts into the indentations under the heat of baking, then firms up into a more solid, chewy texture after.
 So simple, but so so good.

 Just a little note to vegans and egg-allergy friends: This one is easily adaptable!
 You could easily make the shortbread vegan by using earth balance baking sticks in place of butter here, and instead of the egg wash, use a mixture of water with a bit of cornstarch or egg replacer powder to make the coconut stick to the outside of the cookie.

 12 oz (3 sticks or 340 grams) unsalted butter

 3 cups all-purpose flour

 7 oz bag sweetened shredded or flaked coconut

 1 egg + 1 Tbs water for egg wash

 WHAT YOU’LL DO